 Section 2.
-Upon reasonable notice, an employee may examine his or her own personnel file, medical file, and/or supervisory file.
+Upon reasonable notice, an employee may examine his or her own personnel file, medical file, supervisory file and/or copies of paper documents of their official employee personnel file, paper documents that are not yet able to be kept in the human resource information system and paper documents of the official employee personnel file that predate January 1, 2019.
 Review of these files will be in the presence of an Employer representative during business hours, unless otherwise arranged.
 If any of the files listed above are kept at a location different than the employee's work station, the employee shall, at the agency's discretion, either be allowed to go where the file is kept or the file (or a copy of the file) will be brought to the employee for review.
 Written authorization from the employee is required before any representative of the employee will be granted access to these files.
 The employee and/or representative may not remove any contents from the official personnel, medical and/or supervisory file.